 Preheat the oven to 170°C.

-Soak the raisins in lukewarm water for at least 10 minutes or until they are rehydrated, then squeeze them to get rid of the excess water and dry them with a kitchen cloth.
+Soak the raisins in lukewarm water for at least 10 minutes or until they are rehydrated, squeeze them to get rid of the excess water and dry them with a kitchen cloth.
 Roughly chop the walnuts and set them aside.

 Sieve the chestnut flour and combine it with the salt in a large bowl.
 Add the water little by little, until the dough is smooth and homogeneous, but not too liquid.